-We can observe the different proof paths are interleaved in the traces.
-The successful deduction $mortal \leftarrow human \leftarrow Socrates$ is being explored at the same time as the failed deduction $mortal \leftarrow fish \leftarrow cod$.
+The complete trace records 140 strategy calls, but this fragment is enough to observe that different search paths are interleaved in the output.
+The printed solution 1 2 4 6 8 3 5 7 is being explored at the same time as other potential solutions.
+Indeed, the 1 2 4 board is not expanded with a call to expand until solve has been applied to a few other continuations of 1 2.
 As we have said before, the dsrewrite command provides clearer traces, since the execution tree is explored in depth.
 However, to obtain the path to a given solution, we still have to discard failed branches that may have appeared during the search.
+In this case, only 17 strategy calls are listed before the solution is found.